 'Sure!'
 I say, raising my eyebrow.

 'I'm being serious!'
-He says, raising his hands innocently.
-He leans forward on his elbows for a second, opening his mouth slightly and looking like he was thinking of doing something.
-But then he lays back down.
+She says, raising her hands innocently.
+She leans forward on her elbows for a second, opening her mouth slightly and looking like she was thinking of doing something.
+But then she lays back down.
 'The rest of them were ok, though.
-The little one's cute.'
+The little one with the short hair, she's cute.'

 'I remember you telling me about her.
 She's the one who does calisthenics, right?'
-He says, sitting up to get off my bed.
+She says, turning her head toward me.

 'Yeah.'
 I say, blinking.
-I didn't think he would remember.
+I didn't think she would remember.

 'Grace is very bold.
 Very confident.'
-He fiddles with the tie on his hospital robes.
+She says suddenly, getting back on the subject of my friends.
+She fiddles with the tie on hoodie.
 'It'll get the better of her one day though.'

 'What makes you say that?'
 I ask.

 'Experience.'
-He says, winking before leaving the room.
+She says, winking before leaving the room.

 I look out at the night sky, dotted with the lights of stars.
+I've got two nights before I leave.
 I missed the sunset.
 I miss her...
 She should be here with me.
 Gazing at the stars with a look of such wonder in her eyes, twinkling with as much light as the stars above.

 'So, this is where you disappeared to...'
 Charlie's voice says from behind me.
-I turn my head to look at him.
-He starts to walk towards me.
+I turn my head to look at her.
+She starts to walk towards me.
 'It's understandable...
-With most of the lights off in the building, the stars and the moon seem to be the only thing that is shedding light, it's rather eerie and beautiful.'
-He finishes, leaning on the railing next to me.
+With most of the lights off in the building, the stars and the moon seem to be the only thing that is shedding light.
+It's rather eerie and beautiful.'
+She finishes, leaning on the railing next to me.

 'You get deep at night.'
 I say, looking back at the stars.